Apple Tart: a buttery flaky crust topped with thinly sliced apples. This Fall dessert is perfectly sweet and will be the

 Low Sugar Apple Tart

-The only sugar on this dessert is the brown sugar I had at the end when it’s all assembled.
-I don’t put any sugar in my shortbread crust, I add some apple sauce at the bottom (unsweetened preferably) and the natural sweetness of the apples.
-The brown sugar caramelized the apples which makes it irresistible.
+The only sugar on this dessert is the brown sugar I had at the end when it's all assembled.
+I don't put any sugar in my shortbread crust, I add some apple sauce at the bottom (unsweetened preferably) and the natural sweetness of the apples.
+The brown sugar caramelized the apples which makes them irresistible.

 UNDER THE APPLES: You can put jam, I do sometimes.
 But to keep the sweetness on the low, I prefer to spread some unsweetened apple sauce.
 You can put apple/something sauce if you want.

 APPLE CUTTING: If you have a mandoline, cutting thin apple slices will be quick.
 Personally, I like to use my sharp knife and slice away.
-I do skip the the part where you put the apple slices in water and lemon to prevent them from become yellow.
-I place them as I go and it works out, specially that I put some sugar to brown the apples.
+I do skip the part where you put the apple slices in water and lemon to prevent them from becoming yellow.
+I place them as I go and it works out, especially that I put some sugar to brown the apples.

 BLIND BAKE: I bake the crust blind for 8 minutes.
 Poke it with a fork before putting it in the oven.
 If you are in some rush, you can skip this step but watch your tart while baking.

 I highly recommend making my recipes using a scale but for your convenience, I have also converted the recipe using this website.